Kate Anderson – guitar, vocals

 “When we came back with this beautiful-sounding EP, it only seemed right and natural to say, ‘Let’s go big again,’” Kate says.
 So, instead of booking a release show at one of their usual venues, they thought outside-the-box.
 Teaming up with Salt Lake’s Clark Planetarium, Winter Grain produced what may be the first folk-rock laser-light show listening party, à la Laser Floyd.
 The June 2017 show was a hit, earning the band a “Best of Utah” award from Salt Lake City Weekly, who described the event as “a full-immersion multimedia experience that made the music more immediate and present, engaging multiple senses and causing eruptions of gooseflesh.”

 Afterward, Winter Grain’s members scattered, being committed to various other musical projects.
 They didn’t regroup until November, when they were invited to perform at SLUG magazine’s monthly showcase, “Localized.”
-Once more, Winter Grain thought big, adding four more members, including longtime friend—but first-time collaborator—Scott Klismith on vocals.
+Once more, Winter Grain thought big, adding four more members to the stage.

 Once again, life zigged instead of zagged.
 Kate and Secily had sensed a big change coming.
 Initially, they thought it might be another album, or perhaps another unique event.
 In August 2018, they released the three-track EP At Pale Horse Sound, produced by Greg Downs as his studio and once more mastered by Lurssen.
 It’s the first Winter Grain release to feature songs written by all three members.
 The tunes find Winter Grain sounding as though they’ve been hanging out in Laurel Canyon, palling around with Crosby, Stills & Nash (whose “Helplessly Hoping” the band covers live).
 And, with them expanding their sound to include Secily’s ace electric guitar work, as on the brooding “Rivers and Ridgelines,” they’re reminiscent of darker Fleetwood Mac.

 While the new EP is, in fact, momentous—there was another, bigger change in store.
 Shortly after completing the EP, Winter Grain decided to move to explore music in another city, namely Los Angeles.
 It made sense, because Secily had already lived there, and knew people.
 She learned she could teach music at the Manhattan Academy.
 “The California National Guard there is in massive need,” Kate says.
-Scott, a science teacher fluent in Spanish, decided to follow them—and his dreams—and pursue music full-time.
 The morning after their final show, Winter Grain left Salt Lake City for L.A.

 The band had five gigs booked before they even arrived, and are already working on songs for their third release.
 “It feels right, and it’s a good fit,” Kate says.
 “And it’s exciting.
 I think that’s a sign on an easy move: When you look at it, it doesn’t feel like labor; it feels like the next great step in your adventure.”